chaschev/bear/README.md

 }
 ```

 This looks a bit cryptic at first site, but the IDE should guide you through all the syntax troubles.
-Everything in the example is static ("normal Java"), so jumping to a method declaraion/definition should work fine.
-In Intellij you do this by pressing `F4`  Idea you will jump to a method definition, `Ctrl+Shift+Space` and `.` will give you completion suggestions. `_` is a session context variable, Bear's entry point, similar to `$` in jQuery.
+Everything in the example is static ("this is normal Java"), so jumping to a method declaraion/definition should work fine.
+For example, in Intellij Idea pressing `F4` jumps to a method definition, `Ctrl+Shift+Space` and `.` will give you completion suggestions and `Alt+Enter` will help you to convert anonymous class to a closure. `_` is a session context variable, Bear's entry point, similar to `$` in jQuery.

 From now the preferred way is to import this `pom.xml` as a Java project in your favourite Java IDE.

-#### Run smoke tests
+#### Running smoke tests to check configuration

 To check that your setup is ok, run in your command line: